adamdune/mobot_twitterbot/README.md

   $ npm run scrape
 ```

-This will scrape the site for the voice line according to the rules specified in `/dota2_voice_lines/scraper.js`.
+This will scrape the Wiki for the voice lines according to the rules specified in `/dota2_voice_lines/scraper.js`.